Binance Market Update (2022-08-14)

 Binance

-The global cryptocurrency market cap now stands at $1.19T, up by 0.92% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.18T, up by 0.12% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include SHIB, CHZ, and UMA, up by 24%, 16%, and 15%, respectively.
+Market outperformers include SHIB, LEVER, and TORN, up by 34%, 17%, and 13%, respectively.

 Top stories of the day: